EBro912/HoloSharp/README.md

  - Retrieve comments using a query
  - All requests are handled by the wrapper, and uses its own HttpClient
  - Easy to setup and use!

+ To Do:
+ - In-Depth error handling, especially errors returned by the API

 ## Installation
 HoloSharp can be installed via NuGet: